The EPSRC Centre for Doctoral Training in Topological Design offers fully funded studentships in a wide range of research themes related to topology.

 Joining the CDT Topological Design Research Network

-The CDT Topological Design supports a wider research network of colleagues interested in our work and research.
+The CDT Topological Design supports a wider research network of academic colleagues interested in our work and research.
 Through this network we promote events and news about the CDT, keep colleagues informed about submission of new research projects and offer useful support on the development of interdisciplinary research and relationships with commercial partners.

 Working with the CDT Topological Design as a Research Supervisor